 Transportation from the center of Jaisalmer to the desert and back (~ 2 hr in total).
 In my opinion, transportation was the biggest component of the cost since there was no group transportation where you can share the costs.

-Food & water – here I was grateful to the guest house manager who has informed the locals about my allergies and also susceptibility to spices.
+Food & water – here I was grateful to the guest house manager who has informed the locals about my allergies and also susceptibility to some spices.
 In the end, the food was still quite spicy.
 Nevertheless, after more than one year in India, I did appreciate his effort to make it taste milder.
 We arrived in the desert after lunch.
 We had snacks and later in the evening a tasty traditional dinner cooked on the fire.
 In the morning, we had a healthy breakfast.
-There were plenty of products and fruits, though we decided to leave them to the locals.
+There were plenty of products and fruits provided by the guesthouse, though we decided to leave them to the local villagers.

-Camel per person – meaning, everyone had an individual camel that was absolutely fine.
+Camel per person – meaning, everyone had an individual camel that was a good experience both for a traveler and a camel.

-A visit to the local village – that was another reason why I’ve chosen to go with the locals.
-I’m generally more interested in a cultural tourism rather than just visiting popular sites.
+This was another reason why I’ve chosen to go with the local tour.
+I’m generally more interested in a cultural tourism rather than visiting popular sites.
 This village was both an astonishment and a shock during my experience.
 I still remember those barefoot kids who lived in the houses if I may call them so, without doors or windows and still they weren’t complaining or unhappy.
 They sang Bollywood songs and invited us for tea…

 Since there are two main ways I know as of now to experience the desert, I tried to identify the advantages and disadvantages for each to emphasize the differences.

-The advantages of choosing the organized tour to Thar desert
+The advantages of the organized tour to Thar desert

 - The tour is organized: you know the schedule, what will happen and when and everything is taken care of for you.
 Basically, you just need to come.